-Before the first week of the semester, the TA and supervisor should meet and complete a Work Agreement form to assure that all start-up details have been discussed and arranged.
-At mid-semester and again at the end of the semester, the supervisor and students enrolled in the course should complete evaluation forms electronically.
+Before the first week of the semester, the TA and supervisor should meet and complete a Responsibility Agreement form to assure that all start-up details have been discussed and arranged.
+At mid-semester and again at the end of the semester, the supervisor and students enrolled in the course should complete evaluation forms electronically for each TA in the course.